Course Title: Science Project

 This unit offers a challenge to final-year students, and allows innovation by the student with respect to both method and research direction.
 You are required to make a presentation regarding your project to your peers.

-This course includes a Work Integrated Learning (WIL) experience in which your knowledge and skills are applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.
+This course may include a Work Integrated Learning (WIL) experience in which your knowledge and skills are applied and assessed in a real or simulated workplace context and where feedback from industry and/or community is integral to your experience.

 Objectives/Learning Outcomes/Capability Development